m-v-nikolov/dtk-tools-py3/README.md

 - python-snappy
 - snappy-dev
 - LAPACK
 In order for the tools to work.

+Remark: the command ```python setup.py``` from previous step will do these installation for you!

 #### Setup